What is stress?

 - Stress is often triggered by external events or situations, like a demanding job, challenging school or university assignments, financial worries, or relationship problems.

-- Stress is usually temporary and subsides once the stressor is removed.
+- Stress is usually temporary and subsides once the thing causing the stress is removed.

-- Stress may make you feel more emotionally reactive to everyday situations.
+- Stress may make you react more emotionally to everyday situations.

 Anxiety

-Anxiety is a feeling of unease, worry or dread that can happen either as a result of stress or without any obvious trigger.
+Anxiety is a feeling of unease, worry, or dread that can result from stress or occur without an obvious trigger.

 - Anxiety can arise from certain events or situations – but it can also build from within or have no clear cause at all.